 Not having any luck?
 Your last step before heading to an Apple genius is to reinstall macOS.
 It offers a clean start while preserving your data and a fix of any corrupt software.
 Remember to back up your files before proceeding.

-- Once in recovery mode, select the Reinstall that matches your version of macOS, and click Continue
+Once in recovery mode, select the Reinstall that matches your version of macOS, and click Continue.

-- If you’re asked to unlock the disk, enter your username and password
+If you’re asked to unlock the disk, enter your username and password.

-- If the installation process is interrupted by the request to choose between Macintosh HD or Macintosh HD - Data, choose Macintosh HD
+If the installation process is interrupted by the request to choose between Macintosh HD or Macintosh HD - Data, choose Macintosh HD.

-- Wait until the installation ends.
+Wait until the installation ends.
 Don't worry if your Mac screen is blank, restarts, and then shows progress numerous times.
 This is completely normal.

-- When the installation is over, your Mac may restart to a setup assistant.
+When the installation is over, your Mac may restart to a setup assistant.

-Note from our experts: Sometimes, when you reinstall macOS, you can encounter your MacBook stuck on Apple logo issue.
+A friendly reminder: Sometimes, when you reinstall macOS, you can encounter your MacBook stuck on Apple logo issue.
 To resolve it, you may need to reboot your system, reset your NVRAM, or reset your SMC.

 Get a clearer view with our tips and tricks